jastenemed/hello-world/README.md

 # hello-world
-this repository is made for school purposes by jastene medrano.
+Hi!
+My name is jastene medrano from BSIT 4 Block 1.